stereolabs/zed-matlab/README.md

 5. `ZED_ObjectDetection.m` :

 	This script use the ability of the ZED2 to detect objects, a video window shows the results.

+6. `ZED_CameraControl.m` :

+	This script shows how to control the video settings of the ZED camera.

 ### Limitations
 This sample application is not designed to run in real time